 A Forest Woodlot - Clark

-"My goals on the property are sustainable personal wood production while increasing wildlife habitat and biodiversity, managing the pond for wildlife and enjoyment, and creating accessibility for my disabled wife to enjoy nature.
+"A Forest Woodlot" is provided by Jeff Clark up in Red River County.
+The blog's self-describes itself as "My goals on the property are sustainable personal wood production while increasing wildlife habitat and biodiversity, managing the pond for wildlife and enjoyment, and creating accessibility for my disabled wife to enjoy nature.
 I have found that most forestry literature is for midwest and northern states, and Texas agencies are set up for the large property owners and corporations.
 I will be posting any information I find useful, reviewing forestry books, and documenting the work."
+As a forest steward, Clark will be recording his progress using diverse sources with an eye toward shaping information, much techical but some more personal to his situation, useful to Texans.
+He's posted 12 book reviews so far.
+A rather civilized approach to our tall, brown and green citizens. |

 2/26/09